 Coco-Loco Brownies are easy saucepan brownies topped with condensed milk and coconut.
 They are pretty simple, and don’t require any small appliances.
 Plus the batter is made right in the saucepan, so there aren’t a lot of dishes to wash.

 Coco-Loco Brownies Notes

-But let’s get to the important part.
-Appearance was quite striking.
-For such a simple recipe, these are muy impressivo!
-Muy bonita, que?
-Si!
-And while they do contain coconut, the coconut is mixed with a bit of condensed milk so it has a flavorful burnt milk macaroon quality to it which makes the brownies taste like fudge brownies with soft macaroons dropped on top.
-Delicioso!
+My old notes say they are very pretty.
+Judging by the photo, I guess they are.
+And while they do contain coconut, the coconut is mixed with a half cup of condensed milk so it has a flavorful burnt milk macaroon quality to it which makes the brownies taste like fudge brownies with soft macaroons dropped on top.
 They are dense, fudgy, sturdy, and loaded with almonds and chocolate – definitely worthy of your next fiesta.
-Of course, I’ll probably just send mine to work with Todd.

-If you don’t have an upcoming fiesta either, you can cut the recipe in half.
-Follow RR’s directions as written, but cut everything in half and bake the brownies in an 8 inch square metal pan for about 28-30 minutos.
+If you don’t have an upcoming fiesta, you can cut the recipe in half.
+Follow directions as written, but cut everything in half and bake the brownies in an 8 inch square metal pan for about 28-30 minutes.

 Coco Loco Brownies Recipe Here.
 This is Where To Click.

 Update: I’ve also put the adapted version below in case the link stops working.
 I don’t want to lose this recipe!